mohammadjafri1992/SentimentAnalysisWebApp/README.md

 2. [Serve](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/tree/master/serve)
 3. [Website](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/tree/master/website)

+#### Website
 Our website is a simple HTML page running on a python micro web framework.
 You can see the website [here](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/blob/master/website/index.html).
+In the last <div> of the html file, where  the form method is POST, I replaced the "action" text "*REPLACE WITH PUBLIC API URL*" with my API endpoint.
+Since i dont have the project active anymore, I removed the Public API link and reverted the text back to "*REPLACE WITH PUBLIC API URL*"

+#### Training
 For the training part of the problem, I trained the given data using two files; [model.py](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/blob/master/train/model.py) and [train.py](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/blob/master/train/train.py).

+Model.py contains the code for LSTMClassifier model built using PyTorch.

+Train.py contains the training code developed in the [Jupyter notebook](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/blob/master/SageMaker%20Project.ipynb).

+#### Serving
+After the data was trained using train.py code, the model needs to serve the predicted values.
+This is performed by the [predict.py](https://github.com/mohammadjafri1992/SentimentAnalysisWebApp/blob/master/serve/predict.py) file.

+I would highly recommend to look at the files to see the comments and other code annotations, line-by-line.
+That would make much more sense rather than just reading about it here.